Analysis of DNA for Casey lines

 If the submissions for any first two sons of any oldest proven Casey ancestor have different DNA marker sets, then new submission of a third son of this oldest proven ancestor would be required.
 The recent addition of the Arle Casey submission has now shown that the Jackson Casey line has the unique marker mutation of 607 (15 to 16).
 This mutation may possibly even be from a later generation male descendant.
 A third DNA submission would determine where these unique mutations start.
 With only one submission per ancestor, it can be dangerous to assume that all brothers of the oldest ancestor will have the same DNA marker set.
 In the case of the Arvle Casey submission, I think we were all surprised to find that a brother would have two DNA mutations.
 For the Henson Casey line it is doubly important for a third submission since we currently do not know if Jackson Casey has a two marker mutation or only one marker mutation and Arvle has a one backwards mutation which is rare but can happen (probably a red flag DNA genealogical descendancy charts).

-The "fine tuning" of additional children of a oldest known ancestor will also validate the connection of sons of each oldest known son to the oldest known ancestor.
+The "fine tuning" of additional children and grandchildren of oldest known ancestors will also validate the connections of sons of each oldest known ancestor to the oldest known ancestor.
 These connections could already be pretty well established or could be fairly speculative in nature.
-Our DNA Descendancy charts should not be too biased on our current traditional research to date.
+Our DNA descendancy charts should not be too biased on our current traditional research to date.
 However, well proven sons will benefit little other than verifying what is already known.
-The three major TN Casey lines are well researched but all three lines lack the traditional proof that most genealogical lines have.
-These three lines are Jesse E. Casey, Ambler Casey and Abner Casey.
 The connection of Jesse E. Casey to his children was originally based on a 1894 book.
 Fortunately, this secondary source is well supported by census records and other sources (with one or two exceptions).
 Of the three lines, the Jesse E. Casey line probably has the best genealogical documentation for establishing the children of their oldest proven ancestor (this line would not benefit further proving the connection from oldest ancestor to their sons since primary documentation already exists).
 The children of Abner Casey is primarily based on several abstracts (letters) of a Family Bible that can not be located.
 This account is also supported by several primary documents as well.
+A couple of sons of Abner Casey are more speculative.

 The children of the Ambler Casey line is the least documented family as there is no existing single document that establishes the children of Ambler Casey.
 DNA documentation can provide scientific evidence that firm up the connection of these sons to their oldest proven ancestors.
 Sons of oldest proven ancestors with the weakest traditional genealogical documentation to their oldest proven ancestors could provide additional documentation connecting these sons.
 Having DNA evidence supporting these family connections may, in the near future, be considered primary documentation in this new world of genealogy.
 Unfortunately, this did not prove the case for Henson Casey being the son of Ambler Casey (this was pretty speculative in nature and has now been shown by DNA evidence to be very unlikely now).
 This is probably the best usage of DNA submissions when the sample size is relatively small (as it is to date) and when one cluster of lines emerges early in any DNA project.